Social Icons

 Directed by Elizabeth Banks

-Charlie’s Angels is an ok movie, a movie you can watch and pretty much enjoy, but it has it’s sets back.
-The movie is not well paced, there are times when the movie moves fast and even, then there are times when the pace slows to a point of dullness.
+Charlie’s Angels is an okay movie—something you can watch and pretty much enjoy, but it has its setbacks.
+The movie isn’t well-paced; there are moments when the action moves fast and evenly, but other times the pace slows to the point of dullness.

-Banks Charlie’s Angels is something she should be proud of, she wrote the screenplay, directed and produced this movie, via her own production company.
-She has given us an action flick that has huge explosions, enjoyable fight choreography and well timed comedic tones.
-The movie’s main challenge as stated above is the uneven pacing other than that, I do not see why this movie was not a box-office hit.
+Banks should still be proud of her Charlie’s Angels.
+She wrote the screenplay, directed, and produced the movie through her own production company.
+She delivered an action flick with huge explosions, enjoyable fight choreography, and well-timed comedic moments.
+The movie’s main challenge, as mentioned earlier, is its uneven pacing.
+Other than that, I don’t see why it wasn’t a box-office hit.

-She is contacted by Bosley, who meets with her and their meeting is being watched closely by two of Charlie’s best angels Sabina (Kristen Stewart) and Jane (Ella Balinska).
-What was supposed to be a secret meeting turned to a massive blowout with an unexpected casualty.
+She’s contacted by Bosley, who arranges a meeting with her.
+The meeting is covertly watched by two of Charlie’s best Angels, Sabina (Kristen Stewart) and Jane (Ella Balinska).
+What starts as a secret meeting quickly turns into a massive blowout with an unexpected casualty.

 0 comments: